symfony/symfony-docs/mailer.rst

 .. tip::

-    The ``MessageEvent`` is also used internally.
-Depending on your use case you might need to set a lower or higher priority for your own listener.
+    When using a ``MessageEvent`` listener to
-    For example, when you want to sign the message, make sure to use ``-1`` or lower so the body has already been rendered and will not change after signing.
+    :doc:`sign the email contents <signing-and-encrypting-messages>`, run it as late as possible (e.g. setting a negative priority for it) so the email contents are not set or modified after signing them.

 Development & Debugging
 -----------------------